nzakas/understandinges6/manuscript/01-The-Basics.md

 In this code, the value of `options.repeat` is stored in a variable called `localRepeat` and the value of `options.save` is stored in a variable called `localSave`.
 These are both specified using the object literal syntax where the key is the property to find on `options` and the value is the variable in which to store the property value.

-I> If the property with the given name doesn't exist on the object, then the local variable gets a value of `undefined`.
+If the property with the given name doesn't exist on the object, then the local variable gets a value of `undefined`.

 If you want to use the property name as the local variable name, you can omit the colon and the identifier, such as: